describo/describo.github.io/src/docs/component/usage-and-configuration.md

     control
 -   `enable-template-save`: true | false: `(default: false)` : enable / disable the entity and crate template saving controls
--   `enable-internal-routing`: true | false: `(default: false)`: enable / disable the internal router which updates the location whenever an entity is selected.
-If no router is found (ie inside a web component or just not used), routing is turned off anyway.
-Most likely you want to leave the component to deal with this or listen out for the `navigation` event and handle it yourself if the component can't.
+-   `enable-reverse-link-browser`: true : false: `(default: true)`: enable / disable the reverse link browser on the right of the main metadata editor.
+This is useful if you want to disable the component controls bar but still have access to the reverse link browser.
--   `enable-reverse-link-browser`: true : false: `(default: true)`: enable / disable the reverse link browser.
 If enabled, it can be shown as a right sidebar as required.
+If you connect to the component via a ref (see [/docs/component/advanced-usage](/docs/component/advanced-usage)), you can also control the reverse link browser in code.
 -   `enable-url-markup`: true : false: `(default: true)`: When describo detects that a string is a URL, it will store an entity of type URL in the crate.
 If you would rather just have these as strings, set this to false (note that the URL primitive still outputs a URL entity)